zephir-lang/zephirc/README.md

 make cppcheck # optinal
 ```

-To capture profiling and coverage data use `-DZEPHIR_CODE_COVERAGE=ON` cmake's flag.
+To capture profiling and coverage data use `-DCODE_COVERAGE=ON` cmake's flag.

 ## License